 Items made by world’s poor give meaning to shopping at 1321 N. 15th

 When you buy a piece of jewelry, a scarf, a wall hanging or any of the hundreds of items in Mission Waco’s Fair Trade Mkt, you are not only giving a meaningful gift to someone, but also joining in a wider economic system of justice that guarantees fairness for the world’s poor.
 Located at the back of the World Cup Café, the large number of items come from all over the world, so come shop while blessing others.
-The room is also set for up to 40 customers to enjoy dining.
+The room is also set for up to 40 dining customers to eat.

-Click on the link for the virtual store or come on by the store to find that perfect gift.
+or come on by the store to find that perfect gift.

 Poverty Simulation Dates